"OK. Now, you remember what to do?" Carlos' black eyes squinted

 "I have no desire to see this child."
 Phillip's words were cold, a flat

 statement of fact.
-"I have no bond with her, and I will not form one now.
-She
+"I have no bond with her, and I will not form one

 is as much to blame for my daughter's death as you are, Gypsy."